 How do you currently measure employee diversity in your organization?
-Perhaps your organization, like many others, measures the breakdown of gender, ethnicity, and other employee demographics.
-Such breakdowns (e.g., 45% female / 55% male) are very common for organizations to monitor and action as “outcomes” of diversity initiatives (e.g., “Did the introduction of a structured interview process increase diversity in our workplace?”).
+Like many others, your business probably measures the breakdown of gender, ethnicity, and other employee demographics.
+Such breakdowns (e.g., 45 percent female / 55 percent male) are very common for organizations to monitor and action as “outcomes” of diversity initiatives (e.g., “Did the introduction of a structured interview process increase diversity in our workplace?”).
 But how do we know if our diversity efforts have succeeded?

 Within Namely’s 2018 Workforce Diversity Report, one key table refers to a metric called Simpson’s Diversity Index (SDI), a metric that offers organizations a more robust way to “quantify” diversity.
 Simply put, this index distills the measurement of diversity into a single, trackable metric.
 Here’s how you can get started measuring it today.

 Simpson’s Diversity Index (SDI) originated as a tool for measuring the diversity of species in an ecosystem––in our case, we’ll use it to measure employees in an organization.
 The metric was designed to capture two critical elements of diversity: richness and evenness.
 Richness refers to the number of different groups represented (e.g., how many ethnicities are present), while evenness refers to the spread across those groups (e.g., whether employees are spread evenly).

 Examples of the Simpson Index for Sample Group Breakdowns: